Anti-Raid/splashtail/data/docs/dev/rust_silverpelt/README.md

 ## Interfaces

 ### Sting Sources

+Silverpelt provides abstractions for sting sources as well to allow for easy interfacing with different sources of stings.
+This is done through the ``sting_sources`` module

 ### Punishments

 Note that silverpelt only provides interfaces and general structures for punishments.
 A dedicated ``punishments`` module is needed for actually handling punishments using these interfaces